-In this episode, Marc Bautis welcomes guest Maria Diaz, owner and founder of Order & Ease, to discuss ways you can start decluttering your home today.
-This is a must-listen conversation for anyone who would like to boost their organization and help their parents improve the level of safety within their homes.
+It’s easy to become overwhelmed with clutter.
+Things pile up, and become a massive burden to deal with.
+But when you have specific guidance, decluttering becomes significantly easier.
+In this episode of The Agent of Wealth Podcast, host Marc Bautis is joined by Maria Diaz, owner and founder of Order & Ease, to discuss ways you can start decluttering your home today.
+This is a must-listen conversation for anyone who would like to improve their organizational systems, or help their parents improve the level of safety within their homes.

-- How clutter affects people’s mental and physical health
+- How clutter affects mental and physical health.

-- Decluttering advice for baby boomers whether they’re moving into assisted living or aging in place
+- Specific decluttering advice for baby boomers, whether they’re moving into an assisted living facility or aging in place.

 - And more!

 Absolutely.
-It’s our mission to help people go from chaos to calm and we help them regain control of their time and space to focus on the things that matter most to them.
+It’s our mission to help people go from chaos to calm.
+We help people regain control of their time and space to focus on the things that matter most to them.
 I love helping people find better ways to cherish and honor memories of special people in their lives, instead of keeping them stored away in boxes in the attic, or finding ways of letting go of what no longer serves them.

 Can you go over some of the benefits of what organizing and decluttering brings to someone?
 Oh, absolutely.